isomerpages/moe-haiggirls/_about-us/Our Partners/Parents Support Group.md

 Are you interested to join our Parents Support Group (PSG)?
 If your child/ward is/was a student in Haig Girls’ School and you are interested to volunteer in our school, please submit your application for PSG through this [online form.](https://form.gov.sg/62e39a2c723e8e00127a3149)

-Are you interested to join our group of Parent Volunteers (PV)?
-This is for parents who are interested to register their child/ward in Haig Girls’ School at Phase 2B of the P1 Registration Exercise.

-If you are interested to join our PV group, please submit your application through this&nbsp;[online form](https://form.gov.sg/635b4bb383d9150011f0aa57)&nbsp;by 31 May 2023.